rodralez/NaveGo/README.md

 ## Allan variance example

 Just execute the file `navego_example_allan.m`.
-Firstly, it process 2-hours of static measurements from an Sensonor STIM300 IMU.
-Then, it process about 5 hours of synthetic inertial data.
+Firstly, Allan variance is applied to 2-hours of real static measurements from an Sensonor STIM300 IMU.
+Then, about 5 hours of synthetic inertial data are created and Allan variance is run on these data.

 ## INS/GNSS integration example using real data

 Two examples of how to use NaveGo to post-process real data are provided as `navego_example_real_xxxx.m`, one for Ekinox-D IMU and another for MPU-6000 IMU.
 Both IMU data are integrated with Ekinox-D GNSS.
 These datasets were generated by driving a vehicle through the streets of Turin city (Italy).

+Provided real examples were used to develop the following article,

+* R. Gonzalez and P. Dabove.
+Performance Assessment of an Ultra Low-Cost Inertial Measurement Unit for Ground Vehicle Navigation.
+Sensors 2019, 19(18), 3865; https://doi.org/10.3390/s19183865.
+September 2019.
+[Download](https://www.mdpi.com/1424-8220/19/18/3865/pdf).

 ## INS/GNSS integration example using synthetic (simulated) data